Roofman

-Roofman is a 2025 American crime film starring Channing Tatum.
-It is based on the real-life spree robber Jeffrey Manchester, who hid out in a toy store after escaping from prison.
-Directed by Derek Cianfrance, the film stars Kirsten Dunst, LaKeith Stanfield, Juno Temple, and Peter Dinklage with Ben Mendelsohn, Melonie Diaz, Uzo Aduba, Lily Collias, and Jimmy O. Yang appearing in supporting roles.
+Roofman is a 2025 American crime comedy film directed by Derek Cianfrance.
+It is based on the life of Jeffrey Manchester, played by Channing Tatum, who robbed McDonald's locations by drilling through their roofs and hid out in a toy store after escaping prison.
+The film also stars Kirsten Dunst, LaKeith Stanfield, Juno Temple, and Peter Dinklage, with Ben Mendelsohn, Uzo Aduba, and Jimmy O. Yang appearing in supporting roles.

-Roofman had its world premiere at the Toronto International Film Festival on September 6, 2025 and was theatrically released in the United States on October 10, 2025 by Paramount Pictures who co-released the film with Miramax where it received positive reviews from critics and grossed $32 million worldwide.
+Roofman had its world premiere at the Toronto International Film Festival on September 6, 2025, and was theatrically released in the United States by Paramount Pictures on October 10, 2025.
+It received positive reviews from critics and grossed $34 million worldwide.

 Plot

 In 1998, Jeffrey Manchester is a divorced U.S. Army veteran living in North Carolina.
 Struggling to provide for his three young children, Jeffrey is reminded by Steve, his friend and fellow member of the 82nd Airborne Division, of his powerful skills of observation.
-Jeffrey uses his knack for noticing and exploiting routines to rob a McDonald's, breaking in through the roof at night.
-Surprising the morning shift, Jeffrey orders the employees into the walk-in freezer but treats them kindly, even giving the manager his own coat before escaping with the contents of the safe.
+Jeffrey uses his knack for noticing and exploiting routines to rob a McDonald's fast food restaurant, breaking in through the roof at night.
+Surprising the morning shift, Jeffrey orders the employees into the walk-in freezer but treats them kindly, even handing over his own coat to the manager to wear before escaping with the contents of the safe.

-Over the next two years, Jeffrey carries out over 40 robberies with the same strategy, capturing the attention of the authorities and the media as the mysterious "Roofman".
-Arrested at his daughter's birthday party after attempting to flee, he is sentenced to 45 years in prison while his ex-wife Talana ends his contact with their children.
+Over the next two years, Jeffrey uses the same strategy over 40 times, capturing the attention of the authorities and the media as the mysterious "Roofman".
+Arrested at his daughter's birthday party after attempting to flee, he is sentenced to 45 years in prison while his ex-wife, Talana, ends his contact with their children.

-In 2004, he works in the prison shop using his attention to routines to escape by hiding underneath a delivery truck.
-Hitchhiking to Charlotte in makeshift street clothes, he is unable to reach his children with a manhunt underway.
-He calls Steve, who warns him to lie low, and is forced to hide in the bathroom ceiling at a Toys "R" Us.

-Venturing into the employee area once the store closes for the night, Jeffrey finds the security system manual and stops the cameras from recording.
-He furnishes a hiding place in a hollow wall behind a bicycle display, concealing himself during the day and roaming the empty store at night.
-Helping himself to clothes from the donation bin and other merchandise, he survives on Peanut M&M's and installs baby monitors to track the store's staff.
-When Mitch, the store's manager, is unwilling to accommodate his employee Leigh's schedule as a single mother, Jeffrey accesses Mitch's computer to change Leigh's shifts himself.